 1. In the last two decades the Global Beauty Market has gwith annual growth ranging from 3% to 5.5%. a) 10.5% c) 1.5% rown by a year on average, b) 4.5% 2.
 The expansion of are visible in luxurious hotels, Resorts, e platform for employment as well. b) Toiletries 3.
 The global fashion industry is estimated to be worth of 2% of the value of the world economy. a) 1 Billion Euro c) 1 Trillion Euro b) 5 Million Euro 4.
-Proficiency in providing world class services to the clients. a) Cleaning c) Cooking and keen service orientation would help in b) Communication 5. belongs to the Unile with their products priced at moderate rates. a) Lakme c) Pepsi ver brand which is ruling the Indian market b) Lays
+Proficiency in providing world class services to the clients. a) Cleaning c) Cooking and keen service orientation would help in b) Communication 5. with their products priced at moderate rates. a) Lakme c) Pepsi ver brand which is ruling the Indian market b) Lays

-2. Prepare and Maintain Work Area
+2. Prepare And Maintain Work Area

-Unit 2.1 - Prepare and Maintain the Work Area
+Unit 2.1 - Carry out preparation and maintenance of work area

-- 1. Prepare and maintain the work area - 2.
+- 1. Arrange the work area - 2.
 Prepare client record cards - 3.
 Prepare a client for service - 4.
 Follow sterilisation and disinfection methods - 5.
 Improve personal presentation and ideal behaviour - 6.
 Identify ways to dispose of waste correctly

-UNIT 2.1: Prepare and Maintain the Work Area
+UNIT 2.1: Carry Out Preparation And Maintenance Of Work Area